scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

    public methods of communication for project-related messages, unless discussing something sensitive.
-This applies to messages for help or project-related support, too; not only is a public support request much more likely to result in an answer to a question, it also makes sure that any inadvertent mistakes made by people answering will be more easily detected and corrected.
+This applies to messages for help or project-related support, too; not only is a public support request much more likely to result in an answer to a question, it also ensures that any inadvertent mistakes in answering are more easily detected and corrected.

 2. Be empathetic, welcoming, friendly, and patient.
 We work together to resolve conflict, assume good intentions, and do our best to act in an empathetic fashion.
 We may all experience some frustration from time to time, but we do not allow frustration to turn into a personal attack.
 A community where people feel uncomfortable or threatened is not a productive one.
-We should be respectful when dealing with other community members as well as with people outside our community.

 3. Be collaborative.
 Our work will be used by other people, and in turn we will depend on the work of others.
 When we make something for the benefit of the